CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 1. Log into the Ubuntu VM with `root` and the password `sosp2023`.
 1. Change the directory with `cd ./sosp2023_qemu`.
 1. Run `dhclient` to make sure the network interface is configured.
 (This is only necessary if you plan to SSH into the CheriBSD VM.)
-1. Start the CheriQemu CheriBSD VM with `./run-cheribsd-vm-on-ubuntu-vm.sh`.
+1. Start the CHERI-QEMU CheriBSD VM with `./run-cheribsd-vm-on-ubuntu-vm.sh`.
 1. Log into CheriBSD with `root` and no password.
 1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/` in the CheriBSD VM.